Updated May 20, 2023

 CREATE TABLE educba_myisam (id INTEGER, description VARCHAR(20), PRIMARY KEY (id)) ENGINE=MyISAM;

-After checking the status usig the following query for educba_myisam table –
+After checking the status using the following query for the educba_myisam table –

 SHOW TABLE STATUS FROM educba LIKE 'educba_myisam' \G;

-gives following output saying the engine of the table is MyISAM –
+gives the following output saying the Engine of the table is MyISAM –

-To check the default storage engine that your database server that is installed, you can execute the following command –
+To determine the default storage engine installed on your database server, you can execute the following command:

-Let us try creating a table without specifying ENGINE= clause in CREATE TABLE statement.
-We will create a table named educba_default using following query –
+Let us try creating a table without specifying the ENGINE= clause in CREATE TABLE statement.
+We will create a table named educba_default using the following query –

 CREATE TABLE educba_default (id INTEGER, description VARCHAR(20), PRIMARY KEY (id));

-that give the output as follows after execution –
+that gives the output as follows after execution –

-Now, let us check the status of the table to see which storage engine is used while creating the table by default.
-We queried earlier and saw that the default storage engine for mysql installed on my machine is InnoDB.
-Hence, the educba_default should have InnoDB engine.
+Let’s check the table’s status to determine which storage engine was used by default when creating the table.
+Earlier, we queried and found that the default storage engine for MySQL installed on your machine is InnoDB.
+Hence, the educba_default should have an InnoDB engine.
 Here’s the output –

 SHOW TABLE STATUS FROM educba LIKE 'educba_default' \G;

-The InnoDB storage engine is the default engine assigned to the table while creation in Mysql 5.5 and above versions.
-For explicitly mentioning the storage engine of the table while creating, you can use the ENGINE= clause.
-Innodb engine gives high performance due to many of the features such as row-level locking and transaction support and indexing on primary keys.
-InnoDB storage engine also provides the feature to use foreign keys that help in maintaining the consistency and integrity in MySQL databases.
-Concurrent access by multiple users and each of them retrieving the consistent data is possible using the InnoDB storage engine.
+The InnoDB storage engine is the default engine assigned to the table while creating in Mysql 5.5 and above versions.
+To explicitly mention the table’s storage engine while creating, you can use the ENGINE= clause.
+The Innodb engine performs well due to many features, such as row-level locking, transaction support, and indexing on primary keys.
+InnoDB storage engine also provides the feature to use foreign keys that help maintain the consistency and integrity of MySQL databases.
+Concurrent access by multiple users and each of them retrieving consistent data is possible using the InnoDB storage engine.